 Regular Fall/Spring Semester

 Regular Summer Session

 18 credit hours maximum

 9 credit hours maximum

+11 credit hours maximum

 5 credit hours maximum

 Any student who wishes to exceed the maximum credit hour load must have approval from the Director of Admissions and Records or the Director of Counseling and Advisement.
 The decision to approve requests to exceed the maximum load would be based upon the student's academic strengths, class and work schedule, and reason for the request.